 Vietnamese Chayote Squash with Beef (Su Su Xao Thit Bo)

-- Heat oil in a large skillet or wok over high heat.
-Add beef and quickly sear for about 2 minutes, stirring constantly.
+- After beef is done marinading, heat 1-2 tablespoon oil in a large skillet or wok over high heat.
+When hot, add beef and cook until little pink remains, about 2-3 minutes.
 Then transfer to a plate and set aside.

 - If needed, add a splash more oil.
 Add chayote, onion, ¼ teaspoon salt, and ¼ teaspoon pepper.
 Sauté for about 5 minutes, stirring frequently, over high heat until vegetables starts to soften.

 - Add oyster sauce and garlic.
-Stir until oyster sauce is evenly distributed and garlic is fragrant.
+Stir until oyster sauce is evenly distributed and garlic is fragrant, about 30 seconds.

-- Add water to deglaze the pan and use your wooden spoon to scrape up any browned bits on the bottom of the pan.
+- Pour in water and use your wooden spoon to scrape any browned bits on the bottom of the pan.
 Keep cooking until most of the water is absorbed and vegetables start to get translucent.
-Stir in beef to warm through and season to taste.

 Pin It For Later